 You must give your landlord the correct notice to end your tenancy.
 This is usually at least 28 days, if you pay rent weekly, or a month, if you pay your rent monthly.
 Check your tenancy agreement it may say you have to give more notice.

 You can’t give notice if you are still in the fixed term of a tenancy, unless your tenancy agreement says you can.

-It is possible to end your tenancy immediately but only if the landlord accepts this.
-Try to get their acceptance in writing.
+It is possible to end your tenancy immediately but only if the landlord agrees to this.
+To avoid any misunderstanding try to get their acceptance in writing.